KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 Input for KPP
 #############

-KPP basically handles two types of files: **Kinetic description files** and **auxiliary files**.
+KPP basically handles two types of input files: **Kinetic description files** and **auxiliary files**.
 Kinetic description files are in KPP syntax and described in the following sections.
 Auxiliary files are described in the section entitled :ref:`auxiliary-files-and-the-substitution-preprocessor`.

 KPP kinetic description files specify the chemical equations, the initial values of each of the species involved, the integration parameters, and many other options.
 The KPP preprocessor parses the kinetic description files and generates several output files.
 Files that are written in KPP syntax have one of the suffixes :file:`.kpp`, :file:`.spc`, :file:`.eqn`, or :file:`def`.
-An exception is the file :file:`atoms`, which has no suffix.

 The following general rules define the structure of a kinetic description file: